Beaverton Fence Company

 Many homeowners get fencing installed in order to increase the privacy of their yard, introduce some additional security, and even enhance the curb appeal of their home.

-After we walk around your yard and determine what features you want, we will come up with a few realistic options for you to look at.
+After your builder takes a walk around your yard and determine what features you want, they will come up with a few realistic options for you to look at.

 Choosing the materials your new fencing will be made of is important.
-We build with products from any of the primary manufacturers.
-We can install cedar, vinyl, metal, or anything else.
+They build with products from any of the primary manufacturers.
+They can install cedar, vinyl, metal, or anything else.

-We take note of your current home’s design style and color when we give recommendations and ideas.
+They take note of your current home’s design style and color when they give recommendations and ideas.
 You want your new fencing to match your house if possible.

 Nearly all homeowners need three qualities from their new fencing.
 They want it to look great, be easy maintenance and durable.

-For each of our construction projects, we ensure we adhere to all city building regulations and laws related to residential fencing.
+For each of these construction projects, they ensure they adhere to all city building regulations and laws related to residential fencing.

 Commercial Property Projects

-Our starting point is usually arranging a short look at the building and lot.
-We will chat with the building manager with regards to what he or she is expecting to achieve and then we can come up with some specific suggestions and options.
+The starting point is usually arranging a short look at the building and lot.
+They will chat with the building manager with regards to what he or she is expecting to achieve and then someone can come up with some specific suggestions and options.

 Some Business Applications